popsolutions/openventilator/00_Documentation/README.md

-This directory contains documentation on overall system level.
-See subdirectories for documentation on various parts.
+This directory contains various documentation, such as research, standards, test results.